DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/README.md

 [![KickStarter](https://github.com/DitroniX/DitroniX/blob/main/Files/KickStarter-SupportUs.png 'KickStarter')](https://www.kickstarter.com/projects/ditronix/ipem-raspberry-pihat-iot-atm90-mains-power-energy-monitor?ref=3vw3ge)

-**These main GitHub pages and accompanying [Wiki](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/wiki) pages are in the process of being updated to include details of the production version of IPEM PiHat and PiHat Lite.**
+**These main GitHub pages and accompanying [Wiki](https://github.com/DitroniX/IPEM-PiHat-IoT-Power-Energy-Monitor/wiki) pages are being updated to include details of the production version of IPEM PiHat and PiHat Lite.**

-**NOTE:** Once the boards have been put into production (Still planned for March 2025), fulfillment will be first made to KickStarter Pledges, then they will immediately be made available on [eBay](https://www.ebay.co.uk/sch/i.html?_saslop=1&_ssn=ditronixuk&_dmd=2).
+**NOTE:** These boards have been put into production, fulfillment will be first made to KickStarter Pledges, then they will immediately be made available on [eBay] (https://www.ebay.co.uk/sch/i.html?_saslop=1&_ssn=ditronixuk&_dmd=2).
 See updates below for timeline.

 ## Updates: